List of The Jetsons characters: George Jetson

-George J. Jetson (voiced by George O'Hanlon in the TV series, Herb Duncan in The Jetsons: New Songs of the TV Family of the Future, Jeff Bergman since 1990, Wally Wingert in Harvey Birdman, Attorney at Law and an LG Electronics commercial) is a fictional character and the 40-year-old head of the Jetson family.
+George J. Jetson (voiced by George O'Hanlon in the TV series and Jetsons: The Movie, Herb Duncan in The Jetsons: New Songs of the TV Family of the Future, Jeff Bergman since 1990, Wally Wingert in Harvey Birdman, Attorney at Law and an LG Electronics commercial) is a fictional character and the 40-year-old head of the Jetson family.
 He is the husband of Jane Jetson and the father of teenage daughter Judy and elementary school aged son Elroy.

 George resides with his family in the Skypad Apartments in Orbit City, in a future with the trappings of science fantasy depictions of American life in the future, such as robot servants, flying saucer-like cars, and moving sidewalks.
 All the apartment buildings are set on giant poles, resembling Seattle's Space Needle; the ground is almost never seen, though in Jetsons: The Movie, it is suggested that the earth is extremely polluted, thus everyone lives in the sky.

 When George was a kid, he had to fly through ten miles of asteroid storms to go to Orbit High School, where he was the star pitcher of its Spaceball team.
 At Orbit High School, he was labeled as an outsider and a geek.
 George is now an employee at Spacely Space Sprockets, a manufacturer of "sprockets" and other high tech equipment.
 His job title is "digital index operator."
 His boss is Cosmo G. Spacely, noted for being short in both height and temper.
 Spacely usually treats his employees (particularly George) in a rather tyrannical fashion.
 George's job primarily requires him to repeatedly push a single button (or on occasion a series of buttons) on a computer (named RUDI {Short for: Referential Universal Digital Indexer} in the 1980s series of Jetsons episodes).
 George complains of his heavy work load: pushing a button as many as five times for three hours, three days a week.
 Often, Mr. Spacely will fire George in a fit of anger, only to hire him back by the end of the same episode.